 Over the years I have been many things from poet to academic, chef to inventor, mother to healer.
-In this space she is a she is a mentor-facilitator for individual, community, and cultural repair.
-She works with grassroots individual and organizational projects of decolonization and liberation.
-She works with people one-on-one and in groups in the realms of trauma resolution, ancestral healing and lineage repair, sacred and healing foods, ceremony and earth medicine.
+In this space, I am a mentor-facilitator for individual, community, and cultural repair.
+I work with grassroots individual and organizational projects of decolonization and liberation.
+I work with people one-on-one and in groups in the realms of trauma resolution, ancestral healing and lineage repair, sacred and healing foods, ceremony and earth medicine.

-Krista is not your regular therapist/healer/life-coach/nutritionist.
-She combines deep transformational work with holistic nutritional support and practical real world skills to give you an edge in offering yourself fully to your relationships, your work in the world, and your community involvement.
-Krista works with people one-on-one as well in groups either face to face or virtually.
+I am not your regular therapist/nutritionist/healer/consultant/officiant/life-coach.
+I combine deep transformational work with holistic nutritional support and practical real world skills to give you an edge in offering yourself fully to your relationships, your work in the world, and your community involvement.
+I work with people one-on-one as well in groups either face to face or virtually.

-Holistic Nutrition & Permaculture: cooking and consuming traditional sacred and healing foods to support healthy weight, robust fertility, emotional resilience, and physical vitality.
+Cooking and consuming traditional sacred and healing foods to support healthy weight, robust fertility, emotional resilience, and physical vitality.
 Sustainable sustainability with a focus of restoring the Indigenous roots of Permaculture and incorporating ceremonial culture into the program.

-Krista is a Somatic Experiencing Practitioner®, Systemic Constellation facilitator, Theater of the Oppressed facilitator, philosophical counselor, nutritional therapist, community and archetypal psychology practitioner, nutritional therapist, restorative justice enthusiast, birth keeper and death midwife.
+I am a Somatic Experiencing Practitioner®, Systemic Constellation facilitator, Theater of the Oppressed facilitator, philosophical counselor, community and archetypal psychology practitioner, nutritional therapist, restorative justice enthusiast, birth keeper and death midwife.

-She has an MA in Philosophy from the University of Toronto and an MA in Depth Psychology from Pacifica Graduate Institute with a concentration in Community Psychology, Liberation Psychology and Eco-Psychology.
+I have an MA in Philosophy from the University of Toronto and an MA in Depth Psychology from Pacifica Graduate Institute with a concentration in Community, Liberation, and Eco-Psychologies.

-She is currently a doctoral candidate in Indigenous Studies at the University of British Columbia where she works at the intersection of applied medical anthropology, Mexican American and Indigenous philosophy, Indigenous psychologies and creative-poetic praxis.
+I am currently a doctoral candidate in Interdisciplinary Indigenous Studies at the University of British Columbia, Okanagan where I work at the intersection of applied medical anthropology, Mexican American and Indigenous philosophy, Indigenous psychologies and creative-poetic praxis.